gradle/gradle/design-docs/parallel-native-compile.md

 At the end of the build, instead of just saying "see the error output for details" we will also list the first 10 files that failed compilation and the number of total files that failed compilation.

-TODO: Sould this be -i/--info?
 With -d/--debug, will show all build operation failures.

 ### Implementation Details

 - ~~Provide a `Operation` type with a getDescription() that can be implemented by build `Operation`s.~~
-- TBD: CommandLineTool/NativeCompiler will need to include filename as part of build operation failure.
+- ~~CommandLineTool/NativeCompiler will need to include filename as part of build operation failure.~~
 - TBD: Currently OperationQueue collects Exceptions from individual operations, need to figure out how to put them together in a generic way.

 ### Test Cases